John Thompson Dorrance

-John Thompson Dorrance (November 11, 1873 – September 21, 1930) was an American chemist who discovered a method to create condensed soup, and was president of the Campbell Soup Company from 1914 to 1930.
+John Thompson Dorrance (November 11, 1873 – September 21, 1930) was an American chemist and businessman who developed commercially viable condensed soup.
+He was president of the Campbell's from 1914 to 1930, having purchased sole ownership from the Campbell family in 1915.
+At the time of his death, he possessed a fortune worth an estimated $120 million (approximately $ billion in dollars).